Skip to navigation Skip to content

 Service Officers must only send emails from the Medicare Compensation Recovery mailbox.
 Emails must not be sent from personal mailboxes.

-Select Medicare to access the Compensation Recovery letters and emails page:
+See Medicare letters and electronic messaging to access the Compensation Recovery letters and emails page:

 • Select Open.
 The email template will open